o3de/o3de.org/content/docs/userguide/particles/editor/reference-lighting.md

 ---
-description: ' Use the Lighting attribute in the &ALYlong; &particle-editor; to control the lighting of the particle. '
+description: ' Use the Lighting attribute in the Amazon Lumberyard Particle Editor to control the lighting of the particle. '
 title: Lighting Attribute
 ---